Korrd/strava-exporter/README.md

-# Strava exporter
+# Strava Exporter

-This will export all workouts from strava onto a folder.
+This tool will `export all workouts from strava onto a folder`, then `extract each workout's track and save each to gpx` files.
+Useful for sharing tracks and doing backups.

 ## Motivation

 Strava will only provide batch downloads of **ALL** of an user account's contents at once, which is inconvenient since we may only wish to downloads workouts and its tracks.

-Hence, I decided to write this so I could sync those workouts to other apps and do some backups as well.
+Hence, I decided to write this tool so I could sync those workouts to other apps and do some backups as well.

 ## Features

 - `Oauth flow support`: Implements strava's oauth, saving the pain of having to do all sort of things to get a proper token.
 - `Platforms supported`: Meant to be run on either **🍎 MacOS**, **🐧 Linux**.
-- `Ratelimiting support`: This script respects [strava's rate-limits](https://developers.strava.com/docs/rate-limits/)
+- `Ratelimiting support`: This tool respects [strava's rate-limits](https://developers.strava.com/docs/rate-limits/)
   - **15m ratelimiter**: It'll pause and then resume as the ratelimiter resets.
-  - **Daily ratelimiter**: The script will move on to the next step and extract tracks from all already downloaded workouts.
+  - **Daily ratelimiter**: The tool will move on to the next step and extract tracks from all already downloaded workouts.
 You may run it again the next day to finish with remaining downloads.
 - `Resume capability`: You can stop it (*^C*) and continue at any time.

 ## Prerequisites